tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-09-tech-comm-trends-more-collaboration-with-engineers.md

 > This reflects the trend that technical communication is moving away from a “Jack of all trades” model, where technical writing is a very generalized concept, and toward a model that is more specialized and contextually defined.
 Giammona (2004) likewise found participants stating that new writers would benefit from experience within the industry they are going to write for, and Kim and Tolley (2004) related the story of a writer whose supervisor found the participant’s background in science more important than her knowledge of computing.

 Given that Lanier restricts his data set to jobs requiring 2 years or less of experience, it's hard to compare the data set with Brumberger and Lauer's.
-However, 38% in 2006 and 45% in 2013 suggests a constant emphasis on specialized knowledge.
-Deciding to specialize in a particular engineering domain wouldn't be considered a *new* trend, but its consistency for the past 15 years suggests that it's an ongoing requirement.
+However, 34% in 2006 and 45% in 2013 suggests a constant emphasis on specialized knowledge.
+Deciding to specialize in a particular engineering domain wouldn't be considered a *new* trend, but its consistency for the past 15 years suggests that it's an ongoing requirement &mdash; one that is possibly increasing as a criteria for jobs.

 ## Technical knowledge valued more than writing skills